fike/fastapi-blog/README.md

 * Docker
 * Docker-Compose
 * Jaeger
+* Next.js
+* React
 * Make

 ## How to use

 Use make command to run inside a docker container, it'll expose the port 8000 and access using URL: `http://localhost:8000`.
 I'm not sure if a makefile runs in the Powershell, probably yes but I suggest using [WSL2](https://docs.microsoft.com/windows/wsl/install-win10).

+The frontend is in the early stage but you can see access: `http://localhost:3000/`.

 **Up and run**: